Minimizing Oracle-Structured Composite Functions: Generic applications

 Another method to introduce risk aversion into a stochastic optimization problem is to mimimize value-at-risk (VaR), or a specific quantile of $F(x,\omega)$, where $F$ is convex in $x$ for each value of the random variable $\omega$.
 The value-at-risk is defined as

 where $\eta \in (0,1)$ is a given quantile.
 With an additional structured convex function $g$ in the objective, we obtain the VaR problem

 which, roughly speaking, is the problem of minimizing the $\eta$-quantile of the random variable $F(x,\omega)+g(x)$.
 Aside from a few special cases, this problem is not convex.
+(Recent work on VaR and methods for the closely related problem of handling probability constraints can be found in, \eg, \cite{danielsson2013fat,danielsson2008optimal}.)
 We proceed by replacing the nonconvex VaR term with a convex upper bound on VaR, such as conditional value-at-risk (CVaR) \cite{CVAR_uryasev_rockafellar,rockafellar2002conditional} or entropic value-at-risk (EVaR) \cite{ahmadi2011information}.
-Beyond resulting in tractable convex problems, these upper bounds possess a number of nice properties, such as being coherent risk measures, which VaR is not; see \cite{rockafellar2002conditional,ahmadi2011information} for a discussion.
+Beyond resulting in tractable convex problems, these upper bounds possess a number of nice properties, such as being coherent risk measures; see \cite{rockafellar2002conditional,ahmadi2011information} for a discussion.

 CVaR is given by \BEQ \CVaR(F(x,\omega);\eta) = \inf_{\alpha \in \mathbf{R}} \Bigg\{ \frac{\Expect (F(x,\omega) - \alpha)_+}{1-\eta} + \alpha \Bigg\}, \EEQ where $(z)_+ = \max\{z,0\}$, and EVaR is given by \BEQ \EVaR(F(x,\omega);\eta) = \inf_{\alpha > 0} \Bigg\{ \alpha \log \Bigg( \frac{\Expect \exp(F(x,\omega)/\alpha)}{1-\eta} \Bigg) \Bigg\}. \EEQ Both of these are convex functions of $x$.
 We have, for any $x$,